synfron/ReshaperForBurp/docs/Rules.md

 Source Identifier - The property of the HTTP entity to get the source value from.
 Only available for certain Message Values (e.g. request header).
 Supports variable tags.

-Text - The text to use as the source value.
+Source Text - The text to use as the source value.
 Only available if `Use Message Value` is not selected.
 Supports variable tags.

-Source Message Value Type - Declare that the value is Text, JSON (node), or HTML (element).
+Source Value Type - Declare that the value is Text, JSON (node), or HTML (element).
 If JSON or HTML, use JSON path or a CSS selector to get the inner value.

-Source Message Value Path - Specify a JSON path for JSON or a CSS selector for HTML to get a value from within the source value and then use this value instead.
-Only available if `Source Message Value Type` is JSON or HTML.
+Source Value Path - Specify a JSON path for JSON or a CSS selector for HTML to get a value from within the source value and then use this value instead.
+Only available if `Source Value Type` is JSON or HTML.
 Supports variable tags.

 Use Regex Replace - Use regex on the source value.